CGrayston/PersonalCapitalChallenge/README.md

 ###### Android Requirements
 - Do not use XML Layouts
-    * I did not use a single xml layout while completing this challenge, that is to say that I did not use any resources within /res/layouts/
+    * I did not any xml layout while completing this challenge, that is to say that I did not use any resources within /res/layouts/*
-    * I did, however, use resources from the /res/strings, drawable, and mipmap which included xml resources.
+    * I did, however, use resources from the /res/values/*, /res/drawable/*, and /res/mipmap/* which included xml resources.